InterStelios/roomba/README.md

  4. The location of the patches can be specified by clicking anywhere on the grid.
 A patch is indicated by a grey colour on the tile.
 The panel also shows the patches left **Patches (11)** and the patches hoovered **Patches cleaned (2)**.

 **Assumptions:**
-1. Patches cannot be placed on robots.
+1. When a patch is placed on the robot, the patch is immediately cleared.
 2. When a robot is placed on a patch using the mouse, the patch is immediately cleared.
 3. Minimum room size is (1, 1).
 3. Maximum room size is (20, 20).
+4. The default surface size is 10 x 10.

 **Notes:**
 1. The default DOM range sliders are used for simplicity.
 Ideally, we should use a more extensive range slider library which will indicate the selected values (the ticks).